share-secrets-safely/cli/README.md

  * run `make tag-release`
    * requires push permissions to this repository
    * requires maintainer or owner privileges on crates.io for all deployed crates

+### Making a deployment

+As a prerequisite you must have made a release and your worktree must be clean, with the HEAD at a commit.

+For safety, tests will run once more as CI doesn't prevent you from publishing red builds just yet.

+  * run `make deployment`.
+  * copy all text from the `release.md` file and copy it into the release text on github.
+  * drag & drop all _tar.gz_  into the release and publish it.

 ### Making a new Asciinema recording